MedicalGenomicsLab/Vigelint/PADA-WAN/README.md

   This script also requires a parameters file.
 An example of the parameter file can be found in /PADA-WAN/2-1 Determine Gene Changes/

-## 2.2 - Determine Cumulative Gene Changes
+## 2.2 + 2.3 - Determine Cumulative Gene Changes and plot the results

 This script determines the cumulative number of gene changes that occur each month of the analysis window.
-This script has been re-written to make it easier to automatically plot the Gene Changes.
+This script has been re-written from version 1.0 by combining 2.2 and 2.3 so that the Gene Changes are automatically ploted.

   To run this script use the following commands: